This help article describes the structure and architecture of the typical Radzen Blazor application.

 server directory contains the server-side Blazor application.
 Radzen generates the contents of the

-server directory from
+server directory from the JSON files found in the

 Here is a quick FAQ regarding Blazor support in Radzen: